 And chances are more people will start shopping as rates are expected to keep rising, according to the Insurance Information Institute, an insurance industry trade group.

-“We expect inflation will continue to have a significant impact on auto insurance rates in 2023,” says Mark Friedlander, the institute’s director of corporate communications.
+“We expect inflation will continue to have a significant impact on auto insurance rates,” says Mark Friedlander, the institute’s director of corporate communications.

 However, there are ways drivers can lower their insurance costs.